czkoudy/pagination-table/README.md

 - data: required - Array of objects
 - header: required - Array of objects
 - body: required - Array of objects
-- perPage: required - Number of items per page
-- info: optional - show info of total items and per page
-- sortable: optional - allows table to be sorted by columns
 - onRowClick: optional - function to handle on click with argument from header
-- emptyRows: optional - adds empty rows to last page so the table doesnrt change height

 # Header